esalcedo1/videogame-analysis/README.md

 The first part of this is a report on the descriptive analysis conducted on the dataset.
 This was meant to visualize the data using tables and visualizations

 ## Chi-Square Analysis

 The objective of this analysis was to prove that there exists a substantive difference between the genres on the ratings the games were given.
 Before conducting the analysis itself we first visualize the distributions of ratings within each genre using a stacked bar chart.
+(For an explanation of the variables used, please refer to the README file located in the chi-square folder.)

 <p align="center">
   <img src="https://github.com/esalcedo1/videogame-analysis/blob/draft/2-chi-square-analysis/Picture1.png?raw=true" alt="stacked bar chart" width="400">
 </p>

-After this intial investigation a chi-square test was run resulting in the following data table:
+After this intial investigation, a chi-square test was run resulting in the following data table:

 <p align="center">
   <img src="https://github.com/esalcedo1/videogame-analysis/blob/draft/2-chi-square-analysis/Figure2.png" alt="chi-square table">
 </p>

+At an alpha of 0.05, we are able to reject the null hypothesis and conclude that there is both a statstical and substantive significant association between genre and the ESRB rating assigned to it.

 ## ANOVA Analysis
 An ANOVA analysis assumes 5 things: